 Here are five fun ways to awaken the Peter Pan within you:

-- Treat yourself to nostalgia: Have you ever listened to a song on the radio that instantly took you back to a certain phase in your life?
+2. Treat yourself to nostalgia: Have you ever listened to a song on the radio that instantly took you back to a certain phase in your life?
 You can experience these pleasurable sensations of nostalgia by creating opportunities to remember or relive the things that you loved as a child.
 These days, we have access to pretty much any image, video and content on the Internet, so whether your childhood was during the 1940s or the 2000s, you’ll always have access to your memories.
 Besides searching the net for your childhood relics, you could also engage in certain activities to trigger nostalgic sentiments such as eating your favorite cookies, watching a Disney classic, visiting a park, building sandcastles, playing at an arcade or coloring a book.
-Unapologetically partake in whatever amuses you and gives you joy.
+Unapologetically partake in whatever brings you joy.

-- Go off on adventures: Remember going on treasure hunts as a kid?
+5. Go off on adventures: Remember going on treasure hunts as a kid?
 Indeed, almost every outing felt like an adventurous quest of discovery.
 We can break the monotony of our routines by bringing back that enthusiasm for adventures.
 While it would be great to travel to exotic destinations such as Paris or Bali, we can create miniature adventures in our own backyards.
 Get clear on what your idea of an adventure is by trying out the things that pique your curiosity.
 Maybe you can check out an old theater showing classic movies, attend a wine tasting night, go vintage shopping in an artsy district, or visit an observatory.

 All my best on your journey,

 Question for you: Do you make efforts to keep your inner child alive?
 If yes, what are some of the things that you do to achieve this?

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this every week.